Mixin Schemas

 If you no longer want to apply the latest version of a schema to an entity, you can unassign it.

-2. Choose Unassign icon to remove connection between the latest schema version and entity.
+Choose the icon to remove the connection between the latest schema version and entity.

 Result: The particular entity uses the previous version of the schema that exists in the database.
 If you had only one schema version and you unassign it from an entity, the schema tab is no longer visible when you create or edit objects of that type.